 And you know the best part?

-aWallet renders you the freedom to create your own categories to save different sort of data in the vault.
+aWallet renders you the freedom to create your own categories to save different sorts of data in the encrypted data vault.
+You can add names and addresses, your credit card information, and any other data you need to autofill web browser forms.
 And you can do so by going to the ‘Edit Category’ section on the main interface.

 Under that section, you again need to tap on the ‘+’ icon, and then, you can name the category whatever you want and add as many fields under that category as you wish.

-Also, there’s no limit on the number of categories or passwords you can add on the software.
+Also, there’s no limit on the number of categories or secure passwords you can add on the password manager app.
+You can add passwords and information via CSV file to bulk add your password data.

 Now, unfortunately, that’s all you can do with aWallet.
 There’s nothing much exciting.